For many people, 2020 has been one of the most difficult years in recent history.

 Of course, there is an easier way of avoiding this tension – go fully remote.
-While it can be a challenge to put in place all the tools you need to manage remote teams effectively, they do have the advantage that they are more easily scalable than “traditional” teams
+While it can be a challenge to put in place all the tools you need to manage remote teams effectively, there are already a number of tools available to help you manage a global payroll.
+They also have the advantage of being more easily scalable than “traditional” teams

 In many ways, the recent lockdowns and the associated necessity to move to remote teams have accelerated trends that were already visible in the business community.
 Some companies were moving to remote teams long before they were forced to, and encountered the problem of keeping employees engaged and motivated during remote working many years ago.

 As a result, there are plenty of resources out there, and no lack of expert experience, on making remote working a success.
 In other words, while managing remote teams might be making you crazy right now, remember that you are not alone.

 - REMOTE: Office Not Required: This book from the team at Basecamp has become the go-to resource for teams looking to make the transition to remote work smoothly and efficiently.

 - OMG I’m working remotely, now what?!
 This is a short blog post by Benedikt Lehnert, Director of Product Design for Microsoft’s Mobile Experiences, which is well worth the read.
 It brings together best practices and tips drawn from many different types of remote teams.

 - How to lead a distributed team: Jennifer Dennard, Co-Founder of Range, offers four tips for managers who find themselves having to get used to managing remotely in a hurry.